No one understands the battle of asking kids to sit still better than a parent at dinnertime, or a teacher with a full classroom.

 Whether it’s long car rides, hours at school, or after school homework and dinner, you can spend half your day saying, “Could you please just sit still for a moment?”

 In some cases, there’s a genuine underlying reason for extra fidgeting, such as ADHD, which should be addressed by a professional.

 But this is more the exception rather than the norm.

-Why Can’t My Kid Sit Still?
-Expert Shares The Reason Kids Fidget
+Why Can’t Kids Sit Still?
+The Reason They Fidget

 Anna Morgan, OTR of Cutting Edge Pediatric Therapy in Allen, Texas says, “Children, especially young children, learn through movement.

 “Most children, and many adults for that matter, are tactile learners.
 We can’t expect our children to sit and listen without exploring their environments through touch and movement”.

 Perhaps the reason our kids fidget so much is they’re simply doing what their body needs.